-To have strong, robust job growth, we must expand access to opportunity and build an economy that works for everyone.
+To spur robust job growth, we must expand access to opportunity and build an economy in which anyone willing to work hard can get ahead and build a better future for the next generation.
 We must make investments in our education system to provide the training and skills workers need to be prepared for the jobs of today and tomorrow.
-We must also support our colleges and technical schools that can help develop the next generation of farmers, manufacturers, and innovators.
+We must also support our colleges and technical schools that can help prepare the next generation of farmers, manufacturers and innovators.

-While there is much more work to be done, here are some of the steps I took during the last session of Congress to promote an economy that works for everyone:
+While there is much more work to be done, here are some of the steps I‘ve taken to promote an economy that works for everyone:

 - Job Training.
-Long-term economic growth and prosperity require a well trained workforce.
+Long-term economic growth and prosperity require a well-trained workforce.
 The 2014 Farm Bill included $200 million to fund my proposal to expand job-training programs for Supplemental Nutrition Assistance Program (SNAP) recipients to learn the skills they need to get a good paying job.
-The programs funded by this pilot will be based on Washington state's successful Basic Food, Employment & Training program.
+The programs funded by this pilot were based on Washington state's successful Basic Food, Employment & Training program.

 - Helping Local Businesses.
-I helped introduce the bipartisan Marketplace Fairness Act, which would allow local brick-and-mortar retailers to compete more effectively against out-of-state Internet retailers that do not collect sales taxes.
+I helped introduce the bipartisan Remote Transactions Parity Act, which would allow local brick-and-mortar retailers to compete more effectively against out-of-state Internet retailers that do not collect sales taxes.
 This legislation would close the current tax loophole that has prevented states from collecting existing sales taxes on online purchases.
-In the last session of Congress, I participated in a Judiciary Committee hearing on this critical issue, and I remain committed to bringing this important legislation to the House floor this year.
+I remain committed to bringing this important legislation to the House floor this year.

 - Supporting Women-Owned Businesses.
-I also introduced the Women’s Small Business Ownership Act of 2014.
-This legislation is aimed at improving access to lending and increasing business counseling and training services for women entrepreneurs, and giving women-owned businesses the same level of access to federal contracts as other disadvantaged groups.
+I introduced the Women’s Small Business Ownership Act, which is aimed at improving access to capital and increasing business counseling and training services for women entrepreneurs.